care101/LintCode/README.md

 # LintCode

-LintCode/LeetCode algorithm written by Java, Python and JavaScript.
+LintCode/LeetCode algorithm written by Java or python or something else.

 ## Catalog